hmzakt/MNIST-Deep-Learning-model/README.md

 If you are running this notebook in Google Colab, all necessary libraries are likely pre-installed.

-If you are running this notebook locally, you can install the required libraries using pip:
+If you are running this notebook locally, you can install the required libraries using pip

 ## Mentored by
 Thanks to [Daniel Bourke](https://github.com/mrdbourke) and [learnpytorch.io](https://www.learnpytorch.io/) for resources and guidance